As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 Jackson’s Softec project has reshaped the recreational skate market.
 Traditional entry-level skates were unable to deliver premium comfort.
 Softec has brought this concept to life.

 The skate comes with 3M Thinsulate liners inside.
 It completely blocks the cold to enter the skate.
-Besides, it is one of the most durable skates in the market.
+Besides, it is one of the most durable skates on the market.

 The skate also maintains all the traditional hockey skate features.
-Such as, the lace along with velcro helps the kids to practice tie-untie at their early stage.
+Such as, the lace along with velcro helps the kids to practice tie-untie at an early stage.

 Let’s put an eye on the top advantages of the skate:

-- Boot: With the traditional design, it blends in the top class skates with the look.
-Especially for female skaters, Jackson offers girly outlooks.
+• Boot: With the traditional design, it blends in the top-class skates with the look.
+Especially for female skaters, Jackson offers a girly outlook.
 The nylon top layer makes it durable and match-ready.

-- 3M Thinsulate: The liner provides optimized warmth and comfort.
+• 3M Thinsulate: The liner provides optimized warmth and comfort.
 Also, it has literally no weight in a diplomatic sense, even when it’s wet.
-Therefore, the skate itself becomes lighter and adds more fun to skate.
+Therefore, the skate itself becomes lighter and adds more fun skating.

-- Velcro: The integrated velcro system helps to quick fit.
+• Velcro: The integrated velcro system helps to quickly fit.

-- Blade: Softec women skates come with a pre-sharpened steel blade.
-Buyers complemented this action calling it “ice-ready.”
+• Blade: Softec women’s skates come with a pre-sharpened steel blade.
+Buyers complemented this action by calling it “ice-ready.”

 K2 Skate Women’s Alexis Ice Skate